-Sometimes patients and families ask “How long am I (or the patient) going to live?”
-Of course, it is unlikely that the healthcare team will be able to answer this question with any level of accuracy—every patient is different and so is the course of disease.
-However, there are averages that can provide general guidance.
-Even if the person with cancer is given an estimate, the actual outcome will depend heavily on a number of issues including, but not limited to:
+Sometimes patients and families ask, “How long am I (or the patient) going to live?”
+Of course, it is unlikely that the health care team will be able to answer this question with any level of accuracy—every patient is different, and so is the course of the disease.
+However, some averages can provide general guidance.
+Even if the person with cancer is given an estimate, the actual outcome will depend heavily on several issues including, but not limited to: